As Featured In

 DWI Houston Attorney - Breath TestThe breath test - Intoxilyzer5000 and 9000

 There are many factors that can cause the reported alcohol content to be inaccurate.
-There are also specific procedures the breath test operator has to follow or your DWI Houston attorney will seek to suppress the breath test.
+There are also specific procedures the breath test operator has to follow or your DWI Houston attorney will fight to suppress the breath test.

 - Was the mandatory 15 minute observation period followed?